minhtet-htoon/mint-music/README.md

 2. Windows: Releases tab of this repo
 3. Mac: Build and run from source `¯\_(ツ)_/¯`

+**Q. The CSS sucks/the app is ugly**
+A. Tell me something I didn't know.
+I do plan on working on it but this is still very early so not gonna be pretty

 **Q. Plugins and skins**

 A. It's an open-source project.
 Code your own plugin loader and SDK if you want.
 Skins are literally just a CSS file or